buvis/docs/src/catalogue/navidrome.md

 ## Description

-Navidrome is an open source web-based music collection server and streamer
+Navidrome is an open source web-based music collection server and streamer.

 ## k8 at home search